 Spring Assessment Day - Tuesday, March 31, 2020

-Students who fail to participate in Spring Assessment Day testing as assigned or who are reported for test misconduct will be designated a 'no show.'
-The sanction for a 'no-show' will be determined by the department of the student's major.
+Students who fail to participate in the Spring Assessment Day testing as assigned or who are reported for test misconduct will be designated a ‘no show.’
+The sanction for a ‘no-show’ will be determined by the department of the student’s major.
 Refer to the Student Rights and Responsibilities and Code of Student Behavior section of the Student Handbook for more information regarding student misconduct.

 Fall Assessment Day 2020—TBA